 Wheelchair Mobility Components Tips to gather the correct information If the customer uses a wheelchair, how does the customer move about?
-Use open-ended questions. • Ask how the customer moves around in a wheelchair.
+Use open-ended questions.
+Ask how the customer moves around in a wheelchair.
 For example, how does the customer propel the wheelchair?
 Who is involved?
 When the customer gets assistance with wheelchair mobility, ask: Who provides assistance; and What assistance is provided?
 How often?
 Ask how often assistance is provided for the customer.
 Ask: When does the customer need assistance; and How often is the assistance provided?

-What's the reason for any help provided?
 Use statements that invite the customer or caregiver to tell you the reason help is needed.
-Here are some suggestions: • Tell me what prevents the customer from self- propelling the wheelchair. • You said that you have trouble getting around corners or through doorways.
+Here are some suggestions: Tell me what prevents the customer from self-propelling the wheelchair.
+You said that you have trouble getting around corners or through doorways.
 What makes this difficult for you?